RoyLJH/Projects-and-papers/README.md

 # Projects-and-papers

-This page is my github catalogue:
-the repository links to my other repos.
+This page is my github catalogue which links to other repos of mine.

 ## Projects
 * 2017.11  **An online judge demo for web course design**